+In other words, the process $\mu(\cdot)$ of market weights will ``stay away'' from the threshold $1 - \delta$, which it must hit before the exponential clock $\CE(\lambda_{N})$ rings, for a double jump at level $N$ to happen.
+But from Lemma~\ref{lemma} in the \hyperref [app]{Appendix}, the probability of this event is at most

-The detailed proof of Proposition \ref{tails} will be given in Subsection \ref{proof_Prop} below.
-We shall fix the number of steps $u$ and claim that it is unlikely for the process to perform $L-1$ double jumps upward within $u$ steps.
+Then we fix the number of steps $u$ and claim that it is unlikely for the process to perform $L-1$ double jumps upward within $u$ steps.
 But if the process gets to the level $2L$ in $M \ge u$ steps, then there will be a lot of jumps downward, at independent exponential random times.
-Since there will be a lot of these random times, we can apply Large Deviation Theory and argue that their sum is very likely to be greater than $T$.
+Since there will be a lot of these random times, we can apply the large deviation theory and argue that their sum is very likely to be greater than $T$.\vadjust{\goodbreak}